 The success of our and the VIE Group's online platform relies heavily on our and the VIE Group's ability to detect, assess and control credit risk, and therefore to prevent fraud.
-Despite the measures we and the VIE Group take to assess and manage risk, the information and data we and the VIE Group collect may not be sufficient to allow us to adequately capture a borrower applicant's credit risk.
-Such information and data include, among others, demographic information, credit history with us and with other financial institutions, and employment information and blacklists maintained by other forums and organizations.
-We and the VIE Group constantly update and optimize our and the VIE Group's risk management system, but the system may have loopholes or defects which may prevent us from effectively identifying risks, or the data provided may be inaccurate or stale or insufficient, such that we and the VIE Group may misjudge the risk and misalign the risk profile and loan price.
+Despite the measures we and the VIE Group take to assess and manage risk, the information and data we and the VIE Group utilize may not be sufficient to allow us to adequately capture a borrower applicant's credit risk.
+Such information and data include, among others, demographic information, credit history with us and with other financial institutions, and blacklists maintained by other forums and organizations.
+We and the VIE Group constantly update and optimize our and the VIE Group's risk management system, but the system may have loopholes or defects which may prevent us from effectively identifying risks, or the data provided may be inaccurate or stale or insufficient, such that we and the VIE Group may misjudge the risk and misalign the risk profile.
 The information may also not be sufficient for prediction of future non-payment.
 Such risks and errors may erode funding partner confidence in our and the VIE Group's platform and therefore harm our and the VIE Group's reputation and adversely affect our and the VIE Group's business and results of operations.

-Interim period results can vary significantly due to a host of variables and may not accurately reflect the underlying performance of our and the VIE Group's business.
+Interim period results can vary significantly due to a host of variables and therefore interim period results of our and the VIE Group's performance may not accurately indicate future performance.

 Our and the VIE Group's interim period results of operations, including operating revenue, expenses, the number of loans and other key performance indicators, may fluctuate significantly such that comparisons of our and the VIE Group's operating results period-on-period may not be meaningful.
-Results of any interim period cannot accurately indicate future performance.
+Results of any interim period cannot fully indicate future performance.
 Fluctuations may be due to any number of variables, including some beyond our and the VIE Group's control, such as:

-- our and the VIE Group's ability to grow our and the VIE Group's users base by attracting new and retaining repeat borrowers; - the volume and quality of the loans we and the VIE Group facilitated and the acquisition of funding partners and borrowers; - the level of operating expenses in the acquisition of funding partners and borrowers, the growth and maintenance of our and the VIE Group's business, operations and infrastructure and the timing; - disruptions to the telecommunications network or security breaches; - general macroeconomic and socio-political factors affecting the market and industry, particularly with respect to interest rates, consumer spending and levels of disposable income; - seasonality of our and the VIE Group's loan facilitation services, which are generally higher in the third and fourth quarters due to national holidays and consumer spending patterns; - our and the VIE Group's strategy with a focus on long-term growth instead of immediate profitability; and - The incurring of expenses related to acquisitions activities of businesses or technologies and potential future charges for impairment of goodwill, if any.
+- our and the VIE Group's ability to grow our and the VIE Group's users base by attracting new and retaining repeat borrowers; - the volume and quality of the loans we and the VIE Group facilitated and the acquisition of funding partners and borrowers; - the level of operating expenses in the acquisition of funding partners and borrowers, the growth and maintenance of our and the VIE Group's business, operations and infrastructure and the timing; - disruptions to the telecommunications network or security breaches; - general macroeconomic and socio-political factors affecting the market and industry, particularly with respect to interest rates, consumer spending and levels of disposable income; - seasonality of our and the VIE Group's loan facilitation services; - our and the VIE Group's strategy with a focus on long-term growth instead of immediate profitability; and - The incurring of expenses related to acquisitions activities of businesses or technologies and potential future charges for impairment of goodwill, if any.